Exhaust Gas Cleaning Systems

 - crew are trained on the use of the system and the system is kept in good working order, with maintenance up to date and monitoring devices fully operational

 - EGCS approval documents, as well as operational and maintenance records for the EGCS are maintained on board the ship and made available for inspection upon Port State Control Officer (PSCO) request

 - following information about the ship's EGCS is provided to AMSA at EGCS@amsa.gov.au before the first arrival at an Australian port after installation and approval of the EGCS.
 This information should be resubmitted to AMSA if the provided information changes:

 - Arrival port

 - EGCS Scheme A or Scheme B approval

 - Results of all wash water testing that has been undertaken in accordance with Appendix 3 of the IMO 2015 Guidelines for Exhaust Gas Cleaning Systems.

-- Wash water testing should be conducted upon commissioning of the EGCS and repeated every twelve months, as a minimum, for a period of two years.
+- Wash water testing should be conducted upon commissioning of the EGCS and repeated every twelve months.
 Ships may be directed not to discharge wash-water from an EGCS in Australian waters if this data, or evidence that samples have been taken for analysis, cannot be provided to AMSA before arrival at the first Australian port.

 Any EGCS found to be non-compliant with IMO guidelines in any respect (including but not limited to the wash water discharge criteria) may be prohibited from use in Australian waters.